joemiller/xbmc-script-sort-movies-by-file-date/README.md

 - Re-launch XBMC (not required, but a good idea to reload the database)

-This script should only be ran once, after you create your media Library for the first time (or after you reset your library.)

-All future media added to the library will be added in the correct chronological order.
+This script should only be ran once, after you create your media Library for the first time (or after you reset your library.), since all future media added to the library will be added in the correct chronological order.

 How it works
 ------------